xavigs89/isdi-bootcamp-202402/staff/xavi-gonzalez/project/doc/README.md

 - chat with event owner and people that joined that event
 - change password, email, avatar, profile picture
 - search for meetings (by location, date)
+- see user profile (see user's meeting and reviews.)

 ### UI Design